White House reaches out to Venezuela, a longtime foe, amid Russia crisis

 The potential for warming relations between the Biden administration and Maduro’s regime, which is being investigated by an international criminal court for crimes against humanity, illustrates how global relations and values are being scrambled during the Russian invasion of Ukraine.

+Biden faced some strong pushback from allies on Capitol Hill.
+Late Monday, Sen. Robert Menendez (D-N.J.), the chairman of the Senate Foreign Relations Committee, urged the White House not to go forward with any kind of deal.

+“Nicolás Maduro is a cancer to our hemisphere and we should not breathe new life into his reign of torture and murder,” Menendez said in a statement.
+“The Biden administration’s efforts to unify the entire world against a murderous tyrant in Moscow should not be undercut by propping up a dictator under investigation for crimes against humanity in Caracas.”

-The decision to extend even a very tepid hand to Venezuela comes with political risk for President Biden and Democrats.
-Florida is home to more than 200,000 Venezuelans, including many who have recently the regime and resettled in Florida, a perennially important political state.
+The decision to extend even a very tepid hand to Venezuela comes with other political risk for President Biden and Democrats.
+Florida is home to more than 200,000 Venezuelans, including many who have recently fled the regime and resettled in Florida, a perennially important political state.

 Biden’s critics pounced quickly.
 “I think it’s disgusting,” Sen. Rick Scott (R-Fla.) said in an interview.
 “He’s a dictator.
 He’s murdering his own citizens.
 He’s starving citizens.
 He’s stolen everything.
 He’s stolen democracy.”